IEP

 for its authority, relevance, ease-of-use, and credibility.

-This topic provides information on strategies to support students,
+This topic provides information on strategies to support student,

-families and professionals to participate in developing a student's
+family, and professional participation in developing a student's

 Introduction